-IntroductionvHMML offers researchers at every level of experience the resources and tools they need to work with manuscripts. vHMML will ultimately cover several manuscript cultures from Europe, Africa, the Middle East, and South Asia.
-It makes abundant use of high-resolution images of manuscripts from libraries around the world, many of them digitized as part of HMML’s mission to preserve and share important, endangered, and inaccessible manuscript collections through digital photography, archiving, and cataloging.
+IntroductionvHMML offers resources and tools for the study of manuscripts and currently features manuscript cultures from Europe, Africa, the Middle East, and South Asia.
+The site houses high-resolution images of manuscripts, many of them digitized as part of HMML’s global mission to preserve and share important, endangered, and inaccessible manuscript collections through digital photography, archiving, and cataloging.
 It also contains descriptions of manuscripts from HMML's legacy microfilm collection, with scans of some of these films.

-Creation of Reading Room has been made possible by a grant from the Theology Program of the Henry Luce Foundation.
+Creation of vHMML 2.0 with Reading Room was made possible by a grant from the Theology Program of the Henry Luce Foundation.
 The development of the new metadata schema was supported by a grant from the Scholarly Communications Program of the Andrew W. Mellon Foundation.

 - Folio and Scriptorium were initially developed by James Howard and Andy McDonald of the University of Kentucky, with David Pearce and Greg Neiheisel from Differential